Rotary Donates to Grace’s Place

 “That was the answer to what we saw as our greatest challenge,” Kitchell said.
 “We wanted to recommend new books, and we knew those books would not yet be in our school libraries.”

 “We knew with the Rotary Club’s funding we could put the books into the schools.
-And we realized that we could make their donation go further if we ordered the books ourselves at a discount from the publishers,” Kitchell recalled.
+We realized that we could make their donation go further if we ordered the books ourselves at a discount from the publishers,” Kitchell recalled.
 We called it the Rotary snowball – they threw us a beauty and Book Buzz just started rolling, picking up steam!”

 2017 Washing Car Raffle Winners

 The 17th annual Bill Kluesner Memorial Car Raffle winners recently were announced.
 The first-prize winner was Steve Homeyer, shown center left with his wife Patty, from Glenco.
-Homeyer took the $25,000 cash prize and his ticket was sold by Rotarian Les Crawford.
+Homeyer took the $25,000 cash prize, his ticket was sold by Rotarian Les Crawford.
 Presenting the check is Car Raffle Chairperson and Rotarian Sharon Monzyk.

 The Washington Rotary Club sold 918 tickets with all the proceeds staying in the community being directed toward the western expansion of the Rotary Riverfront Trail.
 Also shown are members of the club.